ILIAS-eLearning/ILIAS/docs/development/maintenance.md

 * The **competence to handle pull requests** including the rights to merge or close them.
 * The **competence to handle issues in Mantis** including the rights to relable, reassign, close, or reopen them.

-If nobody is fullfilling the responsibilities of the component maintainer the Product Manager together with the Technical Board can look for members of the community and assign these competences to them.
+If nobody is fulfilling the responsibilities of the component maintainer, the Product Manager together with the Technical Board can look for members of the community and assign these competences to them.

 ## Tracking Maintainerships